 There are only two consequences that I have ever noticed to people not knowing I am retired/retiring.

-- You have to be very internally motivated to pursue financial independence.
+- You have to be very internally motivated and have awesome finance goals to pursue financial independence.
 If you can’t motivate yourself and no one else is going to help you.

 - People who get close to you will smell that something is up.
 No one has ever called me out but I do feel guilty hiding things from friends and family.